-After the English Translation I wrote a voluminous
+After the English Translation I wrote a voluminous Urdu Commentary, the Bayan al-Quran.

-Urdu Commentary, the Bayan al-Quran, in three volumes, and this kept me occupied for another seven years.
 It extends to over 2,500 pages and is much more explanatory than the notes in the English Translation.
 During the same period I also wrote a life of the Holy Prophet in Urdu, which was later translated into English under the name of Muhammad the Prophet.
 A little later was issued a history of the Early Caliphate both in Urdu and in English.
 About the year 1928 a smaller edition of the English Translation without Arabic Text and with briefer notes was published.
-Then came the translation and commentary in Urdu of the Sahih Bukhari, the well-known Hadith collection.
+Then came the translation and commentary in Urdu of the Sahih Bukhari, the well-known

+Hadith collection.
 In 1936 was published another voluminous work in English, The Religion of Islam, which contains full information on almost all Islamic questions of modern days.
 The New World Order, A Manual of Hadith and The Living Thoughts of the Prophet Muhammad were added after 1940.